Discrimination / LGBTQ+ rights / Police / Police Discrimination / What if I'm arrested?

 If you do not want correspondence from the police coming to your home, you can try to give your solicitor’s address as your correspondence address.
 However, you must not give it as your home address.

 Unfortunately, whether the police will agree to do this depends on your specific circumstances including what the charge is, what the penalty is, and the discretion of the officers.
-Nevertheless, it is worth raising with your solicitor, especially if you have good reason to avoid correspondence being sent home.
+However, it is worth raising this with your solicitor, especially if you have good reason to avoid correspondence being sent home.

 What are my rights on this?